 Center for Behavior Analysis

-In addition, behavioral parent training has helped many parents who feel overwhelmed by their child's behavior, who want to learn more about parenting to prevent problems, have limited experience with children and/or feel their child is out of control.
+Behavioral parent training has helped parents of children who have frequent temper tantrums, are not following directions well, talk back to adults and are overactive and impulsive.
+In addition, behavioral parent training has helped many parents who feel overwhelmed by their child's behavior, want to learn more about parenting to prevent problems, have limited experience with children and/or feel their child is out of control.

 Research suggests language-based therapies such as the Verbal Behavior Approach and Discrete Trial Training have been effective in treating individuals with developmental disabilities, in particular, Autism Spectrum Disorders.
 These therapies include individualized 1:1 programming derived from skill assessments.
 Therapies focus on teaching communication, receptive language, appropriate play skills, social skills, and self-help skills.

 We approach the assessment and treatment of feeding problems from a comprehensive framework based on the potential causes of eating issues.
 We utilize evidence-based practices in our treatment planning.
 The Pediatric Feeding Disorders Program is staffed to conduct initial screenings, and if recommended, children may receive outpatient or intensive treatment within the clinic setting.
 Staff within the feeding program also teach parents/caregivers effective strategies to feed and interact with their child during meal times and/or feeding sessions.